westlake-repl/MicroLens/README.md

-# A Large-scale Multimodal Short-Video Dataset with Raw Content

 ## We provide support for a range of tasks, including **Short Video Generation** related to popular models like **Stable Diffusion** and **Sora**, **General Video Understanding** tasks, and **Video Recommendation**.